hkdsun/astrogoat/README.md

 # Astrogoat

-Astrogoat is a MySQL load simulation tool.
-It provides a sophisticated testing rig based on docker containers.
+Astrogoat is a MySQL replication lag throttling simulation tool.
+It provides a sophisticated testing rig based on docker containers so that you can easily experiment with different throttling strategies (e.g. tune a PID controller).

 # Components

+* Goat: the core logic.
+See `main.go` and `goat/` package
 * Replication cluster: simple master and slave percona mysql configuration
 * [Toxiproxy](https://github.com/shopify/toxiproxy): configurable network condition between the master and slave
 * [`pt-heartbeat`](https://www.percona.com/doc/percona-toolkit/LATEST/pt-heartbeat.html): used to monitor replication lag